 St. Andrew Academy Program:

-The St. Andrew Academy is an accessible IT and spiritual development training program designed and adapted for persons with disabilities.
-It’s goal is to enable meaningful employment and spiritual growth for our young Catholic candidates to help them achieve their life’s full potential in their career, and faith-life.
-The prototype program will be launched in early 2021 in the Archdiocese of Detroit and is built on successful secular pilot programs in the US and Europe with high success rates.
+The St. Andrew Academy is an accessible IT and spiritual enrichment training program designed and adapted for persons with disabilities.
+It’s goal is to enable meaningful employment and spiritual growth for our young Catholic candidates to help them achieve their full God-given potential in their career, and faith-life.
+The prototype program will be launched in 2021 in the Archdiocese of Detroit and is built on successful secular pilot programs in the US and Europe with high success rates.
 We intend to offer this program tuition-free to qualified candidates who should achieve globally recognized IT certification and meaningful jobs in less than a year.
 We are delivering this through the partnership and support of government groups, employers, community groups, Catholic Parishes and Schools, as well as service agencies.

 - Employment for people with disabilities remains chronically low in nearly every country of the world.